 The assessment applies to Gaza City and its surroundings, writes the UN-backed body that monitors food availability in the world.
-It is the first time that famine conditions have been confirmed not only in Gaza, but in the Middle East as a whole, writes the news agency AFP.
+This is the first time that IPC notes a famine condition – the highest level on a five-grade scale – not just in Gaza, but in the Middle East in general, writes the news agency AFP.

-The highest level has only been found a handful of times in recent decades and means this time that 641,000 people are facing "catastrophic conditions characterized by famine, poverty and death", according to IPC.
+The highest level has only been noted a handful of times globally in recent decades and means that 641,000 people in the area are facing "catastrophic conditions characterized by famine, poverty, and death", according to IPC.

 Blocked emergency aid

-IPC's criteria for confirming famine are that 20 percent of households suffer from extreme food shortages (starvation), at least 30 percent of all children between 6 months and 5 years suffer from acute malnutrition, and at least 2 people per 10,000 inhabitants, or 5 children under 5 years, die every day as a result of starvation or a combination of starvation and disease.
+IPC's criteria for noting famine are that 20 percent of households suffer from extreme food shortages (starvation), at least 30 percent of all children between six months and five years suffer from acute malnutrition, and at least two people per 10,000 inhabitants, or five children under five, die every day due to famine or a combination of famine and disease.
 All three criteria must be met for the level to be considered reached.

-The famine disaster in Gaza occurs after Israel, during the 22-month-long war, has at times blocked all forms of emergency aid from reaching the Gaza Strip.
-Even though some supplies are now being let in, it is described by the UN as being far from enough to compensate for the long-term shortages.
+The famine catastrophe in Gaza occurs after Israel, during the 22-month-long war, periodically closed off all forms of emergency aid from the Gaza Strip.
+Even though some supplies are now being let in, it is, according to the UN, far from enough to compensate for the long-term shortages.

-"Even if further deaths can and should be prevented through immediate action, it is clear that these actions will in practice be a delayed reaction, since many will already have died by then", writes the expert group in a report on the famine levels.
+"Even if further deaths can and should be prevented through immediate actions, it is obvious that these actions will in practice be a delayed reaction, since many will already have died by then", writes IPC in its report.

 UN chief: "A war crime"